 No two people will react the same to identical diets.
-Even so, if you are able to look past this the Lumen readings can still be used to garage how your diet is effecting you.
+Even so, if you are able to look past this the Lumen readings can still be used to gauge how your diet is effecting you.

 Beyond the daily morning score, you can also track what you did in prior days to look for trends.
 Lumen let’s you enter your calories and macros consumed, as well as pulling information from trackers for workouts.
 This is important since a heavy day of activity can force your body to burn its energy stores differently.

-Lumen Design Review
+Lumen Product Design Review

 To achieve the reading the Lumen stick has an onboard sensor and processor that you breath into.
 The unit is hand held and doesn’t require any specific orientation when using it.
 I still don’t know which side is “up”.